-Our attorneys also frequently advise clients on ways to ensure that generated IP is captured and protected.
+We also frequently advise clients on ways to ensure that generated IP is captured and protected.
 During an IP due diligence examination, we can apply this knowledge to evaluate a company’s internal protocols to confirm that best-practices are being followed, and to identify areas where improvement may be needed.

 IP due diligence may be needed in many situations, including:

-- Preparation of IP portions of company prospectus materials.
+- Preparation of IP portions of company prospectus materials;

-- IP monetization and licensing considerations.
+- IP monetization and licensing consideration;

 - Internal ‘IP best-practice’ audits.

-Gottlieb, Rackman & Reisman’s diligence services include:
+Our diligence services include:

-- IP infringement studies.
+- IP infringement studies;

-- IP validity analysis.
+- IP validity analysis;

-- Product clearances.
+- Product clearances;

-- Domain name clearance and acquisitions.
+- Domain name clearance and acquisitions;

-- Negotiating (and renegotiating) IP licenses.
+- Negotiating (and renegotiating) IP licenses;

 - Reviewing IP and brand protection policies and procedures to determine if they are adequate and advising on where they can be improved.